Japan's jobless rate falls to 2.5% in October

 The services sector lost a lot of jobs during the pandemic, and many workers to lost their jobs have moved on and haven't returned to the same service sector jobs.

-But many service sector jobs, such a hotels, might not be the liking of young Japanese workers as maybe the hours are long and the pay is not as good as other jobs.
+But many service sector jobs, such as hotels, might not be the preference of young Japanese workers as maybe the hours are long and the pay is not as good as other jobs.

 Among the 770.00 people who voluntarily left their jobs, did they leave their jobs for personal reasons, or maybe they just didn't like the work they were doing.